-Today in (Feb 27) in 2002 the world lost a comic genius, the longest surviving member of the BBC’s famous “Goons” Spike Milligan was a World War II hero, author and known worldwide for his humor.
+Today, Feb 27, in 2002 the world lost a comic genius, the longest surviving member of the BBC’s famous “Goons” Spike Milligan, who was a World War II hero, author and known worldwide for his humor.
 Brilliant he was a man born in India who chose his Irish passport.

 Born Terence Alan Milligan to an Irish father and British mother, in India, “Spike” spent his formative years there but worked in the United Kingdom most of his adult life.
 In 1960 Milligan applied for British citizenship but was denied as he refused to pledge allegiance to the United Kingdom.
-When, in 1962, he automatically become an UK citizen due to a change in law Milligan made the decision to become an Irish citizen.
+When, in 1962, he automatically became a UK citizen due to a change in law, Milligan made the decision to become an Irish citizen.

 Milligan was the co-creator, main writer and principal cast member of “The Goon Show,” performing characters including Eccles and Minnie Bannister.
 He wrote several successful books including “Puckoon,” “Silly Verse for Kids” and a seven-part autobiographical account of his time serving during World War II.
 The first part is entitled “Adolf Hitler: My Part in His Downfall.”